-The Non-Piano / Toy Piano Weekend is an annual toy piano festival that has for over seven years delighted its audience with interpretations of contemporary music as well as reinterpretations of classical and pop pieces on toy pianos and other unusual instruments such as typewriters, toys, shoes, melodicas, kalimbas and balloons.
-This year's festival offers a magical journey through enchanting fairytale worlds under the motto "Once Upon a Toy Piano".
+The Non-Piano / Toy Piano Weekend is an annual toy piano festival that has for over seven years delighted its audience with interpretations of contemporary music, classical and pop pieces on toy pianos and other unusual instruments such as typewriters, shoes, kalimbas and balloons.
+For the first ime, this year's festival has been specially designed as a livestream experience.
+Under the title Cinderella in Streamland, we take you along on a magical journey through enchanting fairytale worlds.

 What is the project goal and who is the project for?

-It has always been our goal to make contemporary and experimental music experiences accessible to a wide range of audiences.
+It has always been our goal to make contemporary and experimental music experiences accessible to a wide range of audiences and this year's streaming format will allow us to reach even more people than before.
 We aim to capture the joy of unusual sounds as well as present them visually and with that: amuse, captivate and astonish you, our audience.
 And we would like to show you that, whether it's a toy piano or a concert grand, great music is hidden everywhere: you only need to look for it!

-Our target group are all music and theater enthusiasts who want to take a fairytale journey into unfathomed worlds of sound.
+Our target audience are all music and theater enthusiasts who want to take a fairytale journey into unfathomed worlds of sound.

 Why would you support this project?